ipeis/HH-VAEM/README.md

 # HH-VAEM

-This repository contains the official Pytorch implementation of the Hierarchical Hamiltonian VAE (**HH-VAEM**) model proposed in the  paper
+This repository contains the official Pytorch implementation of the Hierarchical Hamiltonian VAE (**HH-VAEM**) model and the sampling-based feature acquisition technique presented in the paper
 [Missing Data Imputation and Acquisition with Deep Hierarchical Models and Hamiltonian Monte Carlo](https://arxiv.org/pdf/2202.04599.pdf).
 HH-VAEM is a Hierarchical VAE model for mixed-type incomplete data that uses Hamiltonian Monte Carlo with automatic hyper-parameter tuning for improved approximate inference.
 The repository contains the implementation and the experiments provided in the paper.
 <br>
 <p align="center">